Employer of Record Service in Eastern Europe

 Onboarding/offboarding

-Required employee data collection, employment & termination contracts, final settlements payout
+Required employee/contractor information collection, employment & termination contracts preparation, payout of final settlements

 Get EOR in Top Talent Pools for Tech